Adversarian/RACER/README.md

 	[101001101001110101011110001000101010] --> [0000100] (4) | 0.9521428571428571
 	[101001101010101010011010100000101010] --> [0000001] (6) | 0.9507142857142856
 ```
+## TODO
+- Add another example notebook featuring Scikit-learn's built-in datasets.

-## Issues
+## Issues and Feature Requests
 Found a problem within the implementation or an inconsistency with the original algorithm?
+Or maybe you would like to request a feature?
 Please feel free to [submit a PR](https://github.com/Adversarian/RACER/pulls) or [create a new issue](https://github.com/Adversarian/RACER/issues).

 ## Official Paper
 ```bibtex